alexanderenrique/alexanderenrique.github.io/src/index.md

 ---
 layout: base.njk
 title: Welcome to Denton Works
 description: One person's journey through wrenching, coding, and microelectronics projects!
 This is where I document my adventures and share my work with the lofty goal of making the world a better place.
+Or maybe just fixing some old broken stuff and learning new things along the way.
 ---

 <div class="hero">
     <h1 class="hero__title">Welcome to Denton Works</h1>
     <p class="hero__subtitle">My journey through wrenching, coding, and microelectronics projects!
-This is where I document my adventures and share my work with the lofty goal of making the world a better place.</p>
+This is where I document my adventures and share my work with the lofty goal of making the world a better place.
+Or maybe just fixing some old broken stuff and learning new things along the way.</p>
 </div>

 <div class="sections">